electric-eloquence/fepper/README.md

 absolute paths in `global.conf.ui`.
 Relative paths can be accessed through `global.conf.ui.pathsRelative`.

+##### Utilities:

 Common utilty functions for custom extensions are available from the
 <a href="https://www.npmjs.com/package/fepper-utils" target="_blank">Fepper Utils</a>
 npm.

-Its API documentation can be viewed by following
-<a href="https://www.npmjs.com/package/fepper-utils" target="_blank">this link</a>.
+##### Object-oriented Fepper:

 Beneath the gulp tasking system lies object-oriented Fepper.
 Running any `fp` task instantiates the `Fepper` class.
 This instance is exposed through the `global.fepper` object.
 By directly accessing the `Fepper` instance, you can run any Fepper operation without gulp.
 Deeper within `Fepper` lies the `Patternlab` class.
 By directly accessing `Patternlab`, you can run any Pattern Lab operation without Fepper.
-The `Patternlab` instance is attached as `global.fepper.ui.patternlab`.
+The `Patternlab` instance is attached to Fepper as `global.fepper.ui.patternlab`.
 The `global.fepper` object can, of course, be easily inspected in a console.

-If there is something you wish were different about the `Fepper` class, or any of its member classes, you can inherit from the class, and make whatever changes you wish, without worry that your changes will be wiped out by the next update.
+If there is something you wish were different about the `Fepper` class, or any of its member classes, you can inherit from the class, and make whatever changes you wish, without worry that your changes will be overwritten by the next update.

 Here is an example of overriding the `fp help` command: